-marketplace where specialists have become DMMs and control of pricing decisions has moved away from market participants on the Exchange trading Floor,9 retaining a prohibition designed to prevent specialists from setting a price in the final ten minutes of trading in a security in which the specialist had a position is no longer necessary.
-Eliminating the prohibition would not weaken existing safeguards against DMMs inappropriately influencing or manipulating the close because existing DMM obligations, including the obligation not to destabilize the market when buying or selling to increase a position or reaching across the market, would govern DMM trading during the final ten minutes of trading.
-Specifically, to the extent a Prohibited Transaction is also a Conditional Transaction, with the elimination of Prohibited Transactions, the obligation to re-enter the market following a Conditional Transaction, which is designed to ensure that DMMs do not inappropriately influence or manipulate the close, would become applicable in the last ten minutes of trading for such transactions,10 thereby achieving the same goal without an outright
+weaken existing safeguards against DMMs inappropriately influencing or manipulating the close because existing DMM obligations, including the obligation not to destabilize the market when buying or selling to increase a position or reaching across the market, would govern DMM trading during the final ten minutes of trading.
+Specifically, to the extent a Prohibited Transaction is also a Conditional Transaction, with the elimination of Prohibited Transactions, the obligation to re-enter the market following a Conditional Transaction, which is designed to ensure that DMMs do not inappropriately influence or manipulate the close, would become applicable in the last ten minutes of trading for such transactions,9 thereby achieving the same goal without an outright prohibition.

-In 2006, the Commission approved the NYSE's "hybrid market" under which Exchange systems assumed the function of matching and executing electronically-entered orders, but specialists remained the responsible broker-dealer for orders on the Exchange's limit order book.11 Rule 104(g)(III), adopted at the same time, was intended to prevent NYSE specialists from setting the closing price.12 However, specialists were permitted to effect transactions during the last ten minutes of trading that resulted in a new high or low for the day in order to match another market's better bid or offer or to bring the price of the security into parity with an prohibition.
+In 2006, the Commission approved the Exchange's "hybrid market" under which Exchange systems assumed the function of matching and executing electronically-entered orders, but specialists remained the responsible broker-dealer for orders on the Exchange's limit order book.
+10 Rule 104(g)(III), adopted at the same time, was intended to prevent Exchange specialists from setting the closing price.11 However, specialists were permitted to effect transactions during the last ten minutes of trading that resulted in a new high or low for the day in order to match another market's better bid or offer or to bring the price of the security into parity with an underlying or related security or asset.12 This exception was considered appropriate because in those situations an independent party and not the specialist had set the price.13 proprietary trading.
+14 Nevertheless, the Exchange retained the obligations set forth in Rule 104(g) and (h), even though Regulation NMS was implemented prior to the Exchange proposing the New Market Model.